 Iranian films seem to be more introspective, exploring indigenous ideas and domestic ethnicity.
 The Iranians haven't had successful political filmmakers like Egypt's late socialist director Salah Abouseif who spent his entire career using Egyptian film as a vehicle for exploring international ideological themes.
 The Iranians also lack multicultural internationlists like Egypt's late Youssef Chahine, who was constantly contrasting Egypt's ethnic character and history with competing and usually invasive foreign values.
 Because of his high international stature, Chahine's films sometimes had a distracting self-conscious, bombastic quality that one rarely sees in the films of the great Iranian directors.
 To me the Iranian film industry is much more genuine overall, probably because it is not as heavily industrialized.

-Egypt's most brilliant and original director for my taste is Mohamed
+Egypt's most brilliant and original director for my taste is the late Mohamed

 all his life.
 His Iranian counterpart is the late Abbas Kiarostami [1940-2016].
 Both